jorgepz/Julia-LaTeX-testbed/docs/src/index.md

+# Introduction documentation

+This is an Example project used to test features of the JuliaDocs packages.

+The command _contents_ command inserts a table of contents of all the documentation, as follows:

 ```@contents
 ```

-# Introduction documentation

-This is an Example project.
-This section presents an introduction to the project, etc.

-The command `contents`inserts a table of contents of all the documentation.

 ```@meta
-CurrentModule = ExampleA
+CurrentModule = Example
 ```

 ```@docs